 Measuring the quality of products and services is something is that deeply entrenched in today’s thinking.
 We measure and draw conclusions from our income, jobs, homes, cars etc. Well, the same goes for borrowing and how you handle your finances.
 A credit score measures and displays how you handle your finances.

 Your credit score is a very powerful ally when it comes to your borrowing a few bucks (or quite a few bucks).
 A credit score is a metric in which a lender will judge whether you’re eligible for a personal loan, home loan or car loan.
 Therefore, it’s incredibly important to maintain a good score, to make borrowing easy and hassle-free.
 However, life doesn’t always go to plan and sometimes our finances can go off track.
-A bad credit isn’t a death sentence, you can always rebuild for a better financial future.
+A bad credit score isn’t a death sentence, you can always rebuild for a better financial future.
 So, let’s divine into the world of credit score and see how to rebuild one when things to south.

 A credit score essentially represents your reputation to a financial lender.
 Without a credit score, they wouldn’t know your past financial history and how you handle your financial commitments.
 Furthermore, it’s really important to keep your score squeaky clean.
 Typically, the health of your score will affect how much moolah you can borrow from a lender.